zhixin9001/2021-SAA/note/tips.md

     - Amazon RDS Multi-AZ, at least 2 az, synchronously replicates
     - Amazon RDS Read Replicas, use MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server database engines asynchronous replication
     - if master database is encrypted, read replicas are encrypted
+    - You can only enable encryption for an Amazon RDS DB instance when you create it
+        - can create a snapshot of your DB instance, and then create an encrypted copy of that snapshot
 - Aurora
     - Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions
     - Aurora Replica, readonly, up to 15 Aurora Replicas per cluster,